-- If the event requires electricity, electrical needs must be requested no later than 10 business days prior to the event date.
+- If the event requires electricity, electrical needs must be requested no later than ten business days prior to the event date.

 - Access to restrooms may be limited so getting permission to have a building opening for restroom access or rental of portable restrooms will need to be determined at the time the reservation is made.

-- No staking into the ground is allowed unless previous arrangements have been made.
+- Staking into the ground is not allowed unless previous arrangements have been made.
 All approved tents, inflatables, etc. will need to be weighted down instead of staked.

 - Any beverages need to comply with the University of Nebraska-Lincoln’s exclusive beverage contract.